Basic Bushcraft Skills

 Seafood

-If your lucky enough to be stranded near the sea then you should have a huge amount of food available.
+If you’re lucky enough to be stranded near the sea then you should have a huge amount of food available.
 Mussels and Limpets can be found on almost every single UK beach and aren’t uncommon across the rest of the world.
-Cockles can be found in large beds on the right beaches and winkles and small crab often like to hide in rock pools.
+Cockles can be found in large beds on the right beaches and winkles and small crabs often like to hide in rock pools.
 Seafood should only be an option if you have the ability to make a fire as nothing gives stomach poisoning as bad as shellfish.

 Fire

 Fire seems to be one of the first things that appears on a survival skills list as a priority, and though this is true for certain situations, fire isn’t actually a necessity for people to survive.
-This doesn’t mean it isn’t very important though as fire can dry out clothes, raise body temperature, cook food and make water safe by boiling, as well as providing a psychological boost and sense of safety.
+This doesn’t mean it isn’t very important though as fire can dry out clothes, raise body temperature, cook food, and make water safe by boiling, as well as providing a psychological boost and sense of safety.

-There are priority situations where a fire should be made first, such as a signal fire if someone else knows roughly where you are, but in most situations you want to make sure you have shelter, water and food sorted before you build a fire.
+There are priority situations where a fire should be made first, such as a signal fire if someone else knows roughly where you are, but in most situations, you want to make sure you have shelter, water, and food sorted before you build a fire.

 ( Carving a feather stick is an excellent option to get a fire going)

-Ideally you will have something with you like a lighter or matches, but nothing beats the good old flint and fire steel.
+Ideally, you will have something with you like a lighter or matches, but nothing beats the good old flint and fire steel.
 Compact, lightweight, lasts a long time and it doesn’t matter if it gets wet like it would with matches and most lighters.
-The only down side to this tool is you need some kind of tinder to catch the sparks like a tissue, a bunch of dried grass or certain types of moss or lichen, with “old mans beard” being particularly good.
+The only downside to this tool is you need some kind of tinder to catch the sparks like a tissue, a bunch of dried grass, or certain types of moss or lichen, with “old man’s beard” being particularly good.

-There are a load of different types of fires you can build but non of them will work unless you learn how to properly start one.
+There are a load of different types of fires you can build but none of them will work unless you learn how to properly start one.
 If you don’t have something to start a fire with like a lighter or matches then your options are limited to using a piece of flint if you can find one, or making some kind of contraption like a fire bow or hand drill.
-If you have a knife then its always worth making something called a feather stick which can be very useful if you’re working with wet wood.
+If you have a knife then it’s always worth making something called a feather stick which can be very useful if you’re working with wet wood.

 To start a fire in the wilderness just follow these simple steps: